Marcus Semien Player Props: Rangers vs. Giants

-Marcus Semien and his .455 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Texas Rangers against the San Francisco Giants and Alex Cobb on August 12 at 9:05 PM ET.
+Marcus Semien -- with a slugging percentage of .641 in his past 10 games, including three home runs -- will be in action for the Texas Rangers against the San Francisco Giants, with Logan Webb on the mound, on August 13 at 4:05 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Giants.
+In his previous game, he went 1-for-5 with a triple against the Giants.

 Marcus Semien Game Info & Props vs. the Giants